-This course covers major personality theories and personality research methods.
-Topics include psychoanalytic, behavioristic, social learning, cognitive, humanistic, and trait theories including supporting research.
-Upon completion, students should be able to compare and contrast traditional and contemporary approaches to the understanding of individual differences in human behavior.
-This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in social/ behavioral sciences.
+This course is a study of human growth and development.
+Emphasis is placed on major theories and perspectives as they relate to the physical, cognitive, and psychosocial aspects of development from conception to death.
+Upon completion, students should be able to demonstrate knowledge of development across the life span.
+This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in social/behavioral sciences.
+(F. Sp.
+S.)

-PSY 241Developmental Psychology (3 0 3)Prerequisites:PSY 150
+PSY 281 Abnormal Psychology (3 0 3)